luiseduardogfranca/mlabs-test/README.md

 # Posting Scheduling - mLabs

-A application for scheduling postings in social medias
+A application for scheduling postings in social networks

 <!-- ![Build Status](https://travis-ci.org/luiseduardogfranca/event-scheduling.svg?branch=master) -->

-This project is an posting scheduling web application, developed in JavaScript, with ReactJS framework to manage the posting in many social medias.
+This project is an posting scheduling web application, developed in JavaScript, with ReactJS framework to manage the posting in many social networks.

 Posting Scheduling application: [https://scheduling-mlabs.herokuapp.com/](https://scheduling-mlabs.herokuapp.com/)